-As we adopted cloud, we started treating it like a technology problem but that actually wasn’t the case.
+As we adopted cloud technology, we started treating it like a technology problem, but that actually wasn’t the case.
 It was a culture problem.
 What we realized was that the shift to self-service was incredibly important for our ability to compete.
-All of our competitors were out there building products, doing it much faster and getting those products to market.
+All of our competitors were out there building products, but doing it much faster and getting those products to market.
 How could we continue to do that?
 How could we continue to innovate?
 We couldn’t do that if IT continued to get in the way.
-So we need to find a way to allow our engineering organizations to access the cloud, to be able to deploy applications, to innovate through cloud infrastructure without IT and security getting in the way of that.
-And through that process, we discovered it wasn’t just a technology problem.
+So we need to find a way to allow our engineering organizations to access the cloud, deploy applications, and innovate through cloud infrastructure without IT and security getting in the way of that.
+Through that process, we discovered it wasn’t just a technology problem.
 It was 3 things that came together to create an issue for security.

 These 3 things combined led to this incredibly difficult problem.
-How do we deal with this scale?
-How could we possibly, as an organization, understand everything that was changing and react to it in a reasonable amount of time based on traditional security and IT processes we had in place which were super slow?
+How do we deal with this at scale?
+How could we possibly, as an organization, understand everything that was changing and react to it in a reasonable amount of time based on traditional security and IT processes that we had in place which were super slow?
 That was the problem that we see out there.
-This is not a technology issue, it’s a Company Transformation issue.
+This is not a technology issue, it’s a “company transformation” issue.
 How do you get ahead of this and how do you deal with scale?

 So what does this mean from a practical aspect?

-What I have found in my past experiences, that between 100 – 200 applications, the whole structure starts to fall down.
-You really have to begin to think about, not only is the CI/CD process important, but about all the configurations, not only in real time upon deployment but on-going and forward.
+What I have found in my past experiences is that between 100 – 200 applications is when the whole structure starts to fall.
+You have to begin thinking about, not only is the CI/CD process important, but all the configurations, both in real-time upon deployment and going forward.

 So what does this lead to?

-The other thing we recognize is that when we started to move toward a more cloud-native approach, we thought we would just do alerting.
-We’ll get alerts every time there is something we need to pay attention to.
-That really quickly got out of control.
+Secondly, when we started to move toward a more cloud-native approach, we thought we would just do alerting.
+We’d get alerts every time there was something we needed to pay attention to, but that quickly got out of control.
 It just became “Whack-A-Mole”.
 There was no way to keep up with it causing alert fatigue.
-That is getting those Slack messages or emails and how do you know which one to pay attention to, what are the important areas.
-Because, in reality, of the 20,000 changes an hour that you are dealing with, there’s going to be one of those that might be really important and you might have a hard time identifying which one of those you need to pay attention to.
+We were getting Slack messages or emails and not knowing which ones to pay attention to or where the important areas were.
+In reality, of the 20,000 changes an hour that you are dealing with, there’s going to be one of those messages or emails that might be important, and you might have a hard time identifying which one of those you need to pay attention to.

-That traditional IT perimeter and processes that we have always used and relied upon are ineffective.
+Traditional IT perimeter and processes that we have always used and relied upon are ineffective.
 You just can’t handle those kinds of changes at scale.
 They are still important.
-I’m not mitigating the fact of perimeter control.
+I’m not mitigating the importance of perimeter control.
 But how do we filter out the noise?
 For those of you who are working for those large enterprise firms, think about the IT procurement process.
-The development teams knew in their head probably an extra 60 to 90 days in the schedule committed by the time things get through procurement, backlog of servers making it to the data center, by the time they rack, put it in, put up the operating system and get it networked, we are looking at somewhere between 90 to 120 days.
+In their head, the development teams committed probably an extra 60 to 90 days to the schedule.
+By the time things get through procurement, the backlog of servers making it to the data center, the time they rack it, put it in, and put up the operating system and get it networked, we are looking at somewhere between 90 to 120 days.
 I’ve seen even up to 180 days to get procured servers into the data center.
 Those kinds of processes, when you are trying to stand up something to try to detect it and resolve it, that resource may have already been built and gone.
 You have to be able to move more quickly.

-When you are going through this process, working with engineering, trying to talk about the problems that they are going to face when they start to adopt cloud and you’re going through that transformation, sometimes people don’t understand the scale of the attack surface.
-What I mean is the offensive nature of what is going on out there.
+When you are going through this process, working with the engineers and talking about the problems that they are going to face when they start to adopt the cloud, will help your team get on the same page.
+Sometimes people don’t understand the scale of the attack surface or the offensive nature of what is going on out there.
 We used to have an exercise we would do with our engineers when they came on board.
-We’d have them deploy a server into a secured environment where Port 22 is open to the world and completely publicly accessible and set root, root on password and log-in.
+We’d have them deploy a server into a secured environment where Port 22 is open to the world and completely publicly accessible, then set root account and password upon log-in.
 We just have them time it.
 How long before that box gets popped?
-Sometimes when you go through that exercise, it opens your eyes to the amount of things that are out there scanning and looking, trying to find ways in.
-Ten or twelve years ago, there was an increase in the amount of sophisticated exploits that were being developed.
+Sometimes when you go through that exercise, it opens your eyes to the number of things that are out there scanning and looking, trying to find ways in.
+Ten or twelve years ago, there was an increase in the number of sophisticated exploits that were being developed.
 That’s actually started dovetailing down a little bit primarily because it’s not necessary anymore.
-People are out there opening up sf3 buckets or leaving databases open to the world so it’s not necessary to spend time, energy and resources on those really complex exploits when you can just scan and find a way in.
-That is part of this equation, not only understanding the security professionals, what scale looks like internally, but also training the engineering organization about what’s important about security, how they need to deploy and how they need to think about people trying to get in.
-When you can teach them as they go through this process, everyone’s going to get better,everyone’s going to get faster and more innovative.
+People are out there opening up sf3 buckets or leaving databases open to the world so it’s not necessary to spend time, energy, and resources on those really complex exploits when you can just scan and find a way in.
+An important part of this equation is not only understanding the security professionals and what scale looks like internally, but also training the engineering organization about what’s important about security, how they need to deploy, and how they need to think about people trying to get in.
+When you can teach them as they go through this process, everyone’s going to get better, everyone’s going to get faster and more innovative.

 So, you first have to harvest that data back in.
-Then you want to unify it so that it’s consistent across all of your individual accounts, all of your VPCs, all those resources are then normalized into a single data plane.
+Then you want to unify it so that it’s consistent across all of your individual accounts and all of your virtual private clouds (VPCs).
+All those resources are then normalized into a single data plane.
 Then you want to drive analysis against it.
-So as you thought about establishing those compliance and security policies of what does it mean to our organization to be compliant.
-That’s the analysis that gets done in real time against those resources and then being able to take action.
-What do I want to have happen when this occurs?
-It’s that if, then scenerio.
+Establish compliance and security policies based on what it means to be compliant to your organization.
+In real-time, analyze those resources and then take action.
+What do I want to happen when this occurs?
+It’s that if, then scenario.
 If Port 22 is open to the world, what do I want to do?
 Who do I want to wake up?
-What immediate action do I want to take, not only to protect the company, but also from a forensics perspective as well as to learn?
+What immediate action do I want to take, not only to protect the company, but from an investigative, forensics, and educational perspective as well?
 Was it the team who inadvertently did it to resolve an issue?
 Or were we actually breached?
 So all that data is captured and dumped off for analytics.

-Several years ago, Google made an announcement about the multicloud push.
+Several years ago, Google announced the multicloud push.
 This is absolutely the right way to go.
-They are doing it on top of Kubernetes.
-Kubernetes is going to be the element that breaks down the barriors and comtitizes infrastructure.
-It’s going to be really important, from the enterprise organization perspective, when you’re looking at the infrastructure layer, you can have a unified model because you’re going to have engineers that are using Azure, you’re going to have engineers that are using GCP, you’re going to have engineers using Amazon.
-You can’t build policies that are going to be just living in those worlds because you’re going to forget about them or they are going to sort of die on the vine or in different ways go on.
+Kubernetes is going to be the element that breaks down the barriers and commoditizes infrastructure.
+It’s going to be really important from the enterprise organization perspective and when you’re looking at the infrastructure layer.
+You can have a unified model because you’re going to have engineers that are using Azure, you’re going to have engineers that are using GCP, you’re going to have engineers using Amazon.
+You can’t build policies that are going to be just living in those worlds because you’re going to forget about them, and they are going to sort of die on the vine or go on in different ways.
 As we know in security, it doesn’t matter if you have 95% coverage.
 That 5 % is the one that’s going to get you.
 So you need to make sure you create a holistic strategy and a holistic policy as you move forward.